MicrosoftDocs/azure-stack-docs/azure-stack/hybrid/solution-deployment-guide-connectivity.md

     - **Virtual Network Gateway**: Select the virtual network gateway you created.
     - **Local Network Gateway**: Select the local network gateway you created.
     - **Connection Name**: This name is autopopulated using the values from the two gateways.
     - **Shared Key**: This value must match the value that you're using for your local on-premises VPN device.
 The tutorial example uses 'abc123', but you should use something more complex.
-The important thing is that this value MUST be the same value that you specify when configuring your VPN device.
+The important thing is that this value *must* be the same value that you specify when configuring your VPN device.
     - The values for **Subscription**, **Resource Group**, and **Location** are fixed.

 6. Select **OK** to create your connection.